 The growing public interest and contemporary artists’ ongoing experiments with the new medium make a VR art gallery a compelling endeavor.
 For example, the ArtScience Museum in Singapore features a permanent gallery space equipped with state-of-the-art VR headsets and controllers.
 Aiming to celebrate curiosity, innovation, and experimentation, the gallery regularly presents VR artworks from world-famous artists, scientists, museums, and film festivals.

 Competition drives musicians and producers to endless experimentation to stay up-to-date and relevant for the audience.
-The application of VR in music projects may be a solution.
+The application of VR in music projects may help with both.

 Björk, Coldplay, Eminem, Imagine Dragons, Maroon 5, Paul McCartney, U2, and other artists have presented various VR experiences.
 MelodyVR app offers a selection of live shows of hundreds of musicians for fans to stream on VR headsets or other devices.